vertigobr/vkpr-docs-old/docs/guides/local/grafana-with-keycloak.md

 ---
 id: grafana-with-keycloak
-title: Authentication with Grafana with KeyCloak
+title: Grafana authentication with KeyCloak
 ---

 This guide shows the Grafana with KeyCloak authentication in local k3d environment and some tools are prerequisites for run: